Jallah/EasyProt/README.md

 // C# Task HandleMessageAsync(string message)
 abstract member HandleMessageAsync : message:string -> Async<unit>
 ```
-The ``Validate()`` method ist responsible to determine the message.
+The ``Validate()`` method is responsible to determine the message.
 Let's look at a very simple implementation:
 ``` fsharp
 let msg1 =
     { new IProtMessage with